mtelahun/account-engine/doc/STORIES.md

 # Ledger
 The ledger is the "engine" that records and tracks the financial position of any orgainization or entity.
-It is the ultimate goal of this project to provide the "accounting engine" that another larger application can use drive its platform.
+It is the ultimate goal of this project to provide the "accounting engine" that another larger application can use to drive its platform.
 It is meant to be used by ERPs, Fintech applications, financial tracking and management applications.

 #### Card